 Seagram’s are back Pete.
 Still fizzing.

-Auction House is pleased to announce Passengers Through the Badlands, a solo exhibition by Kes Richardson.
+After a recent postponement due to Covid-19, Auction House is pleased to announce the reschedule of Passengers Through the Badlands, a solo exhibition by Kes Richardson.

 Kes Richardson, b.
 1976, lives and works in London.

-Solo exhibitions include: Boat Races and Fizzogs at L21 Gallery, Majorca; Spoiler at Ridgeway Road, London; Droor’ngs and Fair Game at FOLD Gallery, London.
-Group exhibitions include: Support. at ANDOR, London; Bad Actors at KARST, Plymouth; Notes on Painting II, The Koppel Project Central, London; The Inhuman/difficult transition/, Thames-side Studios Gallery, London; Painting & Structure, Kennington Residency, London; garten a.V., Frontviews Temporary, Berlin.
+Solo exhibitions include: Boat Races and Fizzogs, L21 Gallery, Majorca; Spoiler, Ridgeway Road, London; Droor’ngs and Fair Game, FOLD Gallery, London.
+Group exhibitions include: Support., ANDOR, London; Bad Actors, KARST, Plymouth; Notes on Painting II, The Koppel Project Central, London; The Inhuman/difficult transition/, Thames-side Studios Gallery, London; Painting & Structure, Kennington Residency, London; garten a.V., Frontviews Temporary, Berlin.

 Collections include David Roberts Art Foundation.
 Represented by FOLD Gallery.